Mercedes Simplex: Mercedes Simplex as a racecar (1902)

 When Jellinek received his first Simplex on 1 March 1902 at Nice, he rushed to incorporate it into his Mercedes race team, competing in the Nice-La Turbie hillclimbing race.
 He defeated all his opponents again and set new records.

 On 7 April 1902, during Nice week, Albert Lemaître finished second in the Nice – La Turbie mountain race driving a Mercedes Simplex.
 He was competing in the category for racing cars weighing more than 1000 kg.

 Also in 1902, in the United States, a Mercedes Simplex won the 5-mile track race at Grosse Pointe, Detroit.

 In this 1902 campaign, the third step involved William K. Vanderbilt Jr, a US multimillionaire and race car enthusiast who created in 1904 the American Vanderbilt Cup.
 He had already set several records with the previous Mercedes, in some of the most popular races around the turn of the century, usually long distance ones.

 Now, with the Mercedes Simplex, Vanderbilt took part in the 600-mile race to Paris.
 Later, he broke all records in the Ablis to Chartres race with flying start, with a top-speed of 111.8 km/h.
 One of his Simplex units is the oldest surviving Mercedes car.

-The German Emperor was a Simplex fan

-Mercedes-Simplexs prowesses were resonating all around the world.
-More than ever DMG obtained clients among the most important social figures.

-Meeting Maybach personally at Berlin's automobile exhibition of 1903 Kaiser Wilhelm II of Germany expressed his admiration for the car.
-Congratulating him for all the achievements at the races, he contrasted these with car's name, commenting: "A truly beautiful engine you have here!
-But it's not as simple as that, you know."